Enprogames/SQL-Injection-Example/README.md

 4. Run setup.sh script: `./setup.sh`.
 If this is not desired, see alternative instructions below.
 This does the following:
     - Creates and activates a virtual environment with venv
     - Upgrades pip to latest version and installs all packages from requirements.txt
-    - Installs pre-commit hooks as specified in .pre-commit-config.yaml
     - Creates .env file for django secret key.
 You must copy your django secret key into this file.
-    - Creates post-merge hook which will do the following everytime a merge is done:
-        - Activate virtual environment
-        - Update pip and install any new packages from requirements.txt
-    - Create update.sh script which can be used to run post-merge hook manually.

 - Alternatively, to setup the project manually and avoid running the setup.sh script, run the following (if using windows, make sure to run windows instructions inside of git bash).
     1. Create python virtual environment using venv
         - On linux: `python3 -m venv venv --prompt SQL-Injection-Example`